-Loi Krathong in Phuket, or the ‘festival of lights’ follows on from the array of colourful festivals in Phuket and all around Thailand.
+Loi Krathong in Phuket, or the ‘festival of lights’ follows on from the array of colorful festivals in Phuket and all around Thailand.
 If you didn’t get enough of the festivities of the Phuket Vegetarian Festival in October, your day just got better.
 Loi Krathong comes to our paradise island on the 15th of November 2016.

 Loi Krathong or the ‘Festival of Lights’ is celebrated right across Thailand.
 The date each year is set to the 12th lunar month in the traditional Thai calendar, which generally falls in November.